tnkqwe/Water-flow-Union-find-algorithm/README.txt

                         cells, is the sequence tester timer blocked and is the generator thread blocked;

 In order for the water to be flowing, at least one of cells of the lowes row must be connected to at least one cell of the top row.
 Still, in the code it is checked, if one of the cells in the bottom is connected to a cell "start".
 Cell "start" is the cell from where the water is comming from.
 When a cell from the top row is oppened, it gets connected to the "start" cell.

 Gray cell:  closed cell;
 White cell: oppened cell- it is not connected to "start" cell;
 Blue cell:  filled cell- it is connected to "start" cell;

+Comments are written in Bulgarian, but for now I will leave like this.
+I don't feel like taking care of it right now...
+In the original solution, the files are named like this:
+MainCode.cs:      Form1.cs (where the algorithms are turned into code) InterfaceCode.cs: Designer.cs (the code for the interface) Program.cs:       Program.cs (from where the whole thing gets enabled)